 Double Diffusion

-One of the biggest challenges with shooting glassware are those unwanted reflections and hot spots that can appear from your light source.
-I highly recommend experimenting with double diffusion, which means that you use two diffusors to modify the light instead of one.
+One of the biggest challenges with shooting glassware are those unwanted reflections that show up on the glass.
+I highly recommend experimenting with double diffusion, which means that you use two diffusors to modify the light instead of just one.

-It also helps to position your light a little more towards the back of your drink as opposed to the side, so the reflection falls towards the very edge of the glass.
+It can also help to position the light towards the back of your drink as opposed to the side, so the reflection falls towards the very edge of the glass.

 READ MORE ABOUT: FOOD STYLING TOOLS EVERY PHOTOGRAPHER SHOULD HAVE